Praying God's Character Into Your Children

 "Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him" (1 John 2:15).
 "If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue but with actions and in truth" (1 John 3:17-18).

 Prayer: Loving God, I pray that my child will never learn to love this world or to love the material possessions it has to offer.
 May he/she instead take pity on those in need and respond.
-May he/she love with actions and in truth rather than just with words.
+May he/she love with actions and in truth rather than with just words.
 Help him/her to have Your love within him/her.

-Prayer (based on Philippians 1:9-11): Lord, this is my prayer for my child: that his/her love may abound more and more in knowledge and depth of insight, so that he/she may be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ – to Your glory and praise!
+Prayer: Lord, this is my prayer for my child: that his/her love may abound more and more in knowledge and depth of insight, so that he/she may be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ – to Your glory and praise!

-Prayer (based on Ephesians 3:16-19): I pray that out of God’s glorious riches, He may strengthen you with power through His Spirit in your inner being, so that Christ may dwell in your heart(s) through faith.
+Prayer: I pray that out of God’s glorious riches, He may strengthen you with power through His Spirit in your inner being, so that Christ may dwell in your heart(s) through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge – that you may be filled to the measure of all the fullness of God.